-$\Box$ SHOW up to this slide with a green continue button $\rightarrow$
+- ☐ SHOW up to this slide with a green continue button → - ☐ READ section GOAL: "My goal for this section is to

-READ section GOAL: My goal for this section is for you to understand how and why to redirect power struggles so that you create win/win and intense positive connections instead."
+(e.g., help you understand how and why to redirect power struggles to create win/win and intense positive connections instead.")

-READ bullet points (sharing bullets below is optional if you are behind schedule)

-- With the power goal, you shift from "power over" and "power under" to "power within" and "win/win" - Look for, assume, and claim, that the other person's point of view is valid even if you can't see it at first. - Admit you cannot control. - This person wants to create an intense POSITIVE connection with you. - To redirect the power goal, you must put down the idea of privilege, domination, and righteousness.
-(All win/lose)

-□ DIRECT everyone to workbook pages 12-13.
-Break group into pairs (live or breakout rooms) and ask them to share answers for the 9 questions on the goal of Power.
-Involve all team members in sharing at least some of the questions.
-(12m)

-□ DIRECT everyone to workbook page 15.
-Read the mental reminders for this goal of Power.

-- This person has been overpowered and hurt by overpowering from others. - This person wants a closer, more intense connection with me or others, and would even settle for struggle. - This person feels weak even though they don't look like it. - I will feel great when I stay connected and turn this to cooperation. - What I do now can help the entire group to grow in character. - I have control over me, and I am the primary influence rather than a reactor. - I remember redirect will help many people in this moment. - I am a powerful redirector when faced with a discouraged person. - I can handle this situation.
-It's ok to slow down, breathe and feel. - Remaining calm and remembering the goal and redirect are the most helpful things I can do.

-DIRECT everyone in the group to the Redirect Scenario sections on workbook pages 18-21.
-(6m)

-- 1. Read each of all 4 scenarios (at the top of each) and ask them which of 4 presentations is being described in each one. - 3.
-If time, walk them all the way through on 1 scenario.
+- ☐ READ bullet points (sharing bullets below is optional if you are behind schedule) - With the power goal, you shift from "power over" and "power under" to "power within" and "win/win" - Look for, assume, and claim, that the other person's point of view is valid even if you can't see it at first. - Admit you cannot control. - This person wants to create an intense POSITIVE connection with you. - To redirect the power goal, you must put down the idea of privilege, domination, and righteousness.
+(All win/lose) - □ DIRECT everyone to workbook pages 12-13.
+Divide the team into pairs (live or in breakout rooms) or you can do this as a group.
+Ask them to share what they wrote for the 10 questions.
+Tell them they need not get through every question.
+(8m) - ☐ DIRECT all to workbook page 15, #10.
+Mental reminders.
+Tip: You can name and ask each to take turns reading bullet points. - This person has been overpowered and hurt by overpowering from others. - This person wants a closer, more intense connection with me or others, and would even settle for struggle. - This person feels weak even though they don't look like it. - I will feel great when I stay connected and turn this to cooperation. - What I do now can help the entire group to grow in character. - I have control over me, and I am the primary influence rather than a reactor. - I remember redirect will help many people in this moment. • - I am a powerful redirector when faced with a discouraged person. - I can handle this situation.
+It's ok to slow down, breathe and feel. - Remaining calm and remembering the goal and redirect are the most helpful things I can do. - □ DIRECT everyone in the group to the Redirect Scenario sections on workbook pages 18-21.
+(12m) - 1.
+Read all 4 scenarios (at the top of page ONLY) asking them both parts of "Which presentation?"
+And, "How do they know?"
+Facilitator, when one in the group decides what presentation of misbehavior, for any part incorrect, ask them: - a.
+If incorrect on passive or active, ask, "What needs of the situation are not being met?" this helps them discern this. - b.
+If incorrect on constructive or destructive, ask, "Does this look like it's delivered from a positive intention or not?" - 2.
+If time, walk them all the way through on one scenario.
+Ask them to share their answers.
 Tip: Facilitator, you have the answers in this leader guide.
-Read answers to flesh out the information.
+Read those answers to flesh out the information.

-\\As a leader, you decide if responses are "correct."
-Sample responses have been provided to you in the Redirect workbook key; however, keep in mind that participants may give similar or other answers, and they may not be correct even if not exactly the same responses.
+st As a leader, you decide if responses are "correct."
+Sample responses have been provided to you in the Redirect workbo ok key; however, keep in mind that participants may give similar or other answers.
+Read answers in key after they share.

-□ FINAL WORD "The goal of power feels invasive and disrespectful.
-It helps to remember that this person is discouraged and feels like they are at minimum not connected or empowered."
+□ FINAL WORD "The main point of this section is (e.g., for you to understand the goal of power feels invasive and disrespectful.
+It helps to remen mber that this person is discouraged and feels like they are at minimum not connected or empowered.")